martmichals/martmichals.github.io/_projects/charm.md

 ## Background

+This was our project for Senior Design (ECE 445) at the University of Illinois.
+We were tasked with finding and developing a solution for any problem that may be solved with a combination of hardware design and software.

 There are a variety of situations in which people have limited cellular or internet connectivity.
 For example, a natural disaster may wipe out cell towers, leaving victims without a means of contacting rescuers or loved ones.
 Our system aims to be a lightweight, cheap, and quickly